 When you need to draw straight lines or precisely align your stamps and shapes, the ruler tool is ready to help.
 Just tap the ruler icon to show or hide it.
 Reposition it by dragging it around on the page, or rotate it by placing two fingers within the ruler and spinning them clockwise or counter-clockwise: as you do, a dot will appear showing you the current angle.
-When you get close to 0°, 45°, or 90° (or multiples of them), the dot will turn blue and the ruler will snap to that value.
+When you get close to a right or diagonal angle, the dot will turn blue and the ruler will snap to that value.